 Selecting and Applying Performance Audit Methodologies

-Selecting the most appropriate methodology is key to the success of any audit.
-This 1-day course (or, if virtual, 2 half-days) covers the characteristics of a range of audit methodologies, factors to consider when selecting an approach, tips for applying commonly used methodologies, and information on documenting and reporting for each methodology.
+Selecting the most appropriate methodology is key to the success of any performance audit.
+This requires careful consideration of various methodological approaches and a solid understanding of the strengths and limitations of each approach.
+Through lecture, class discussion, and small group exercises, this course covers the characteristics of different audit methodologies, factors to consider when selecting and implementing an approach, tips for documenting and reporting for each methodology, and questions to ask when using specialists such as statisticians for technical support.
 Both new and seasoned auditors, as well as team leaders, will gain valuable insights on selecting and applying audit methodologies.
+This 8-hour course is offered over 2 half days.
 Download the full course description (PDF, 2 pages).